Yeicor/static-go-playground/README.md

     - Limited network access (available: HTTP client, WebRTC...).
     - Limited persistent storage (can be blocked/deleted by user).
 - Dependencies must be vendored (due to limited network access).
-- Slower than the native compiler.
+- Slower than the native compiler, and may run out of memory for large projects.

 ## Related projects